 Admission to this program requires that a student first be admitted to the Hubei Oriental Insight Mental Health Institute (OI) counseling and psychotherapy certificate program (http://www.dfmjxl.cn/Read/detail/id/176.html).
 For more information about that program contact OI (firstname.lastname@example.org)

-a. a Test of English as a Foreign Language (TOEFL) score of at least 550 (or 213 for the computer-based test or 80 for the Internet-based test)
+b.
+Test of English as a Foreign Language (TOEFL) score of 550 or higher (or 213 computer-based, or 80 internet based)

-b. an International English Language Testing System (IELTS) score of at least 6.5
+c.
+International English Language Testing system (IELTS) score of 6.5 or higher

 The MCPt is a unique, 40 credit hour program that is offered with the support of the Hubei Oriental Insight Mental Health Institute in Wuhan, China.
 Most (27 credit hours) of the program is offered in China and taught in the Mandarin language.
 During their final term, students come Redlands for the residential portion of their program.